gcallah/work/chaps/arendt.md

 diverse peers," and thereby it cannot provide a thorough account of "political freedom."[^136]

+Totalitarianism, evil, and revolution are all relevant to Arendt's preoccupation with the nuanced drawbacks of work.
+Where work diverts resources from action, oppression develops, and the prospect of change weakens.

 **Activity and Freedom**

 This chapter addresses Arendt's account of human activity and highlights